UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/lecture01.md

 We might start getting into javascript earlier, depending on how we are doing.

-**Please be aware!** I will be at a conference during week #5, but we will have recordings of the material from last semester for you all to look at and I will be available on Slack that week as well
+**be aware**: that we are trying out some "flipped" classes for this semester around the harder assignments so folks can get extra help -- this will happen around HW#6 and the final projects.
+This just means that you are expected to watch the recording *before* the class and then come to the class with quesstions about the assignment

 ---

 ## Syllabus, cont

  * Week 8 - Starboard and Intro to Javascript
+ * Week 9 - Spring break!
+No classes!
- * Week 9 - Viz Audience; More Starboard/Observable, Javascript & Vega-lite
+ * Week 10 - Viz Audience; More Starboard/Observable, Javascript & Vega-lite
- * Week 10 - Intro to Jekyll
+ * Week 11 - Intro to Jekyll
- * Week 11 - More with Jekyll+Altair, Publishing Viz
+ * Week 12 - More with Jekyll+Altair, Publishing Viz
- * Week 12/13 - A few more Jekyll+Altair+vega-lite things
+ * Week 13 - A few more Jekyll+Altair+vega-lite things
- * Week 14 - Fall break!
+ * Week 14 - More Jekyll+Altair+vega-lite things
- * Week 13/15 - Scientific Viz & AVL Guest lecture
+ * Week 15 - Scientific Viz & AVL Guest lecture (**partially flipped class**)
- * Week 15/16 - Network Visualization & Word clouds
+ * Week 16 - Network Visualization & Word clouds (**probable flipped class**)

 notes:
 Toward the end of class we are going to have a slightly more free-form set of